jt14den/better-research-software/episodes/01-introduction.md

 ::::::::::::::::::::::::::::::::::::: objectives

-After completing this episode, participants should be able to:

-- Understand the concept of open and reproducible research
-- Understand why these principles are of value in the research community
+- Understand the principles of open and reproducible research and why they are of value in the research community
+- Understand how the concept of reproducibility translates into practices for building better research software
-- Setup their machine with software and data used to teach this course
+- Setup machine with software and data used to teach this course

 ::::::::::::::::::::::::::::::::::::::::::::::::